info201a-s19/The-Billboard-Equation/README.md

 According to [Dr. Michelle Millis Chapel](https://michellechappel.com/), a former University of California psychology professor who later turned to a career in music, scientists have discovered [fifteen mental and emotional benefits](https://www.lifehack.org/317747/scientists-find-15-amazing-benefits-listening-music) (and counting) of listening to music.
 Spanning from stress relief to elevated physical and mental performance across several metrics, the benefits of such an easily accessible commodity are endless.
 It's no wonder that we make it such a big part of our lives, plugging it in whenever we need a pick-me-up.
 Music makes us feel **good**.

 Yet not all music is created equal, and listeners everywhere carefully cater their playlists to personal preferences.
 As passionate Spotify users with a shared love for music, our group hopes to use data and information to better understand how songs distinguish themselves and rise to the top within such a competitive space.
 Tired of trying to distance ourselves from the "overplayed" and the "overrated", we instead wish to explain the bits and pieces that bring a song to such a coveted status.
-In doing so, we hope that we might unearth insights that can speak to our psyche, helping us to better understand how music exploits varying facets of the human condition.
+In doing so, we hope that we might unearth insights that can speak to our psyche, helping us to better understand how music exploits various facets of the human condition.

 ### What are other examples of data driven projects related to this domain?